 • Italics: Television for the Italian American Experience, interview with Valérie Rousseau, curator, self-taught art and art brut, American Folk Art Museum, about the exhibition Ralph Fasanella: Lest We Forget.

-Coordinated by Dr. Valérie Rousseau, Curator, Art of the Self-Taught and Art Brut, American Folk Art Museum
+Coordinated by Dr. Valérie Rousseau, Curator, Self-Taught Art and Art Brut, American Folk Art Museum

 Research and texts by Juliana Driever, Independent Curator